jacintak/jacintak.github.io/model/index.md

 # The modelling framework {#model-structure}
 The mechanistic model I'm describing is what I call a **basic** model.
 Meaning it documents a one-dimensional relationship between a single trait of an organism and a single characteristic of the environment for a single life stage.
 In my model, this mean it is modelling temperature-development rate relationships of insect eggs.

 There are many types of mechanistic models, but they all have one thing in common - they are grounded in first principles.
 Their function is to quantify the relationship between the traits of the organism and the environment.
-There are more comprehensive mechanistic modelling approaches, such as characterising the thermodynamic niche of an organism or metabolic theory like Dynamic Energy Budget models.
+There are more comprehensive mechanistic modelling approaches, such as characterising the thermodynamic niche of an organism or metabolic theory like Dynamic Energy Budget models, but we won't talk about those.
 Aside from their theoretical differences, on a practical level, they follow the same framework discussed here but differ in their data requirements.
-You can even link them together, but we won't talk about those.
+You can even link them and other frameworks in theoretical ecology  together.

 At its most fundamental, a mechanistic modelling framework consists of three components: